 Let Nar-Anon Help

 You do not have to take on the weight of living with an addict alone.
 Nar-Anon brings people together who have the same experiences and reminds members to take care of themselves before trying to care for someone else.
 Many drug users try to hide their addiction from friends and family for as long as possible.
-If you believe someone you love has an addiction, contact a knowledgeable treatment provider to help you find answers.
+If you believe someone you love has an addiction, contact a treatment provider to explore how you can help.